thealpha93/react-alpha-cli/README.md

     ```bash
     react-alpha generate app
     ```
-5. Enter the name of the app and choose the template you need amd you're all set to go.
+5. Enter the name of the app and choose the template you need and you're all set to go.

 ## Changelog